 In the unlikely event that you must miss a class during the semester, you must make up that class by submitting a detailed discussion of the reading that you missed.
 This should be in the form of an email to the class email list.
 The email should be approximately 750 words in length (that's not a strict number, but it should give you a good guideline).
 Additionally, you should make an effort to respond to any email messages that respond to your comments.

 The final component of the class participation grade is participation in in-class assignments and activities.
-This will include being prepared to lead and/or participate in issue discussions and other activities taking place during class.
+This will include being prepared to participate in issue discussions and other activities taking place during class.

 This page was prepared by Dr. David M. Marcovitz.